CONTENTS

 What not to do in Richmond Park

-I’m sure there are many things that you shouldn’t do here, like don’t litter, don’t ride your bikes so fast that you nearly hit others and be respectful of the environment in general.
-One aspect of my visit to Richmond Park annoyed me enough to call it out specifically.
+There are many things that you shouldn’t do here, like don’t litter, don’t ride your bikes so fast that you nearly hit others and be respectful of the environment in general.
+One aspect of our visit to Richmond Park annoyed us enough to call it out specifically.
 Don’t go close to the deer!
 The deer are wild animals and you’re in their patch.
 Despite many signs advising not to get closer than 50 metres, common sense seems to evade a lot of people.

 Time after time, we watched visitors with their cameras either rushing the animals from behind or just walking in amongst their herd.
 Notwithstanding the fact that there are possible safety issues for humans, it is totally unfair and unnecessary to impact the deer in this way.
 Most of the time, the people we saw had zoom lenses and had absolutely no need to be doing this.
-My photos were taken with a zoom and we were well back past the 50-metre zone.
-People can be so ridiculous.
+Our photos were taken with a zoom and we were well back past the 50-metre zone.

 Where is Richmond Park?